erikeldridge/app-quality-cookbook/collaboration/communication.md

 ## Steps

-1. Edit your code to introduce an issue.

-2. Submit your change to review:
+### Introduce an issue

+### Create review

 * quick summary
 * problem to solve
 * testing details

+### Identify release manager

-3. Identify yourself as "release manager" who will prepare, build, and deploy the release, and serve as a single point of contact.
+The release manager will prepare, build, and deploy the release, and serve as a single point of contact.

+### Announce deploy

-4. Before deploying, announce the deploy by sending an email with the following:
+Before deploying, announce the deploy by sending an email with the following:
 * changes list
 * planned time

+### Announce deploy status

-5. After deploying, announce the status of the deploy by replying on the announcement thread.
+After deploying, announce the status of the deploy by replying on the announcement thread.

+### Report issue

-6. Report an issue:
+Report an issue:
 * quick summary
 * estimated impact
 * steps to reproduce the issue